 - Also, promotional competitions may not contain words such as “win” or “prize” to describe items intended to be offered to all or a substantial majority of the participants; exaggerate the chance of winning a prize or suggest that winning a prize is a certainty.
 Finally, it is prohibited to suggest that the party has already won a prize and that by contacting the promoter of the competition, that the entrant will have definitely secured that prize.

-- Shared and Dedicated standard-rate shortcodes are available in South Africa.
+- Shared and Dedicated standard-rate shortcodes are available in South Africa when sending international SMS.
 The shortcode cannot be used as the Sender ID of a message.

 Enjoyed this article?
 Please share the news!